sagemath/trac_to_gh/Issue 4873.md

 # Issue 4873: sage -optional should not require write access to sage repo; e.g., people may want to check on what packages are installed system-wide

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4873

 Original creator: was